 “My wife Natalie (holster Designer) grew up in Noosa and from a young age always felt a true love for animals.
 Our mission is to help prevent animal cruelty and embrace ethical production processes by producing shoes that do not contain animal products.
 This cause is very close to our hearts which is why the brand has previously, and will continue to, support animal welfare causes”, Mr Nothling said.

-holster make a large array of footwear such as sneakers from rubber, canvas, espadrille wedges and loafers and jelly sandals (REACH certiﬁed and 100% recyclable) non-animal derived materials like metals and cottons.
+holster make a large array of footwear such as sneakers from rubber and canvas, espadrille wedges and loafers and jelly sandals (REACH certiﬁed and 100% recyclable) using non-animal derived materials like metals and cottons.

 Going vegan is an ethical lifestyle choice that’s all about protecting animals.
 Teaming up with PETA and The Vegan Society will help us reach millions of vegan members and supporters around the globe.
 When you wear holster footwear you can be sure that you’re taking a step in the right direction.